Outdated or Unsupported Browser Detected

 under the state's labor standards laws including employment of minors, minimum wage, hours of work and overtime, wage payment and collection, and prevailing wage rate laws.

-This law's protections also apply if an employer takes an adverse employment action against an employee because that employer believes the employee has exercised any of the above rights.
+This law's protections also apply if an employer takes an adverse employment action against you because that employer believes you have exercised any of the above rights.

-Persons who need further information concerning protections under the state's anti-retaliation provisions should contact the Equal Rights Division.
+IF you need further information concerning protections under the state's anti-retaliation provisions you should contact the Equal Rights Division.

-To file a wage claim, or to obtain more information about any of these provisions, contact the department's Equal Rights Division at either of our office locations or send an email to the Equal Rights Division.
+To file a wage claim, or to obtain more information about any of these provisions, contact our Equal Rights Division at either of our office locations or send an email to the Equal Rights Division.

 You must receive at least the minimum wage per hour for all hours your employer requires you to work, including preparation time, on-the-job training, and required meetings.
 If your employer is not paying you at least the minimum wage, you can file a complaint online or print, sign and mail the complaint form to our office.

-Unless an exemption applies, overtime is to be paid at one and one-half times the regular rate of pay for all hours worked in excess of 40 hours in a seven-day workweek.
-No employer or employee may enter into an agreement that would violate the overtime law requiring an employee to be paid overtime.
+Unless an exemption applies, overtime must be paid at one and one-half times the regular rate of pay for all hours worked in excess of 40 hours in a seven-day workweek.
+No employer or employee may enter into an agreement that would violate the overtime law that requires an employee is paid overtime.
 If your employer is not correctly paying your overtime, you can file a complaint online or print, sign and mail the complaint form to our office.

 If you leave employment for any reason, you must be paid in accordance with the employer's regular pay schedule.